project-iris/iris-go/README.md

 defer conn.Close()
 ```

 To provide functionality for consumption, an entity needs to register as a service.
 This is slightly more involved, as beside initiating a registration request, it also needs to specify a callback handler to process inbound events.
 First, the callback handler needs to implement the [`iris.ServiceHandler`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#ServiceHandler) interface.
-After creating the handler, registration can commence by invoking [`iris.Register`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#Register) with the port number of the local relay's client endpoint; sub-service cluster this entity will join as a member; and handler itself to process inbound messages.
+After creating the handler, registration can commence by invoking [`iris.Register`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#Register) with the port number of the local relay's client endpoint; sub-service cluster this entity will join as a member; handler itself to process inbound messages and an optional resource cap.

 ```go
 type EchoHandler struct {}